ncezid-biome/source-attribution-MLST/paper/paper.md

 foodborne outbreaks [@dewey2016foodborne].
 However, a large percentage of bacterial foodborne outbreaks are caused by unknown etiology [@10.1093/cid/ciab771].
-However, with the advent of real time genome sequencing surveillance, genomes for foodborne outbreaks are readily available [@jackson2016implementation].
+With the advent of real time genome sequencing surveillance, genomes for foodborne outbreaks are readily available [@jackson2016implementation].
 It has been shown that using a random forest (RF) model can help lend some predictability to finding food sources [@gu2023predicting].